flonadb/flonadb/README.md

 name that was defined in the value of the `databases` property as seen in the example above, please refer to the [File Database Configuration](#file-database-configuration) section for the detailed list of supported properties.

-#### Using Flona
+#### Connecting To The Database

-Checklist:
+Make sure you the done the following below,

-- Add the flona and target database drivers to your application's classpath.
+- Added to your application's classpath the Flona DB and the drivers for your target database system.
-- Configure the location of the file based database config file
+- Configured the location of the [file based database](#file-database-configuration) config file

-Obtaining a Connection:
+Obtaining a connection:

 ```java
 Connection c = DriverManager.getConnection("jdbc:flona://mysql-prod");